Skip to Main Content

 University of Toronto’s 34 Calls to Action

 On January 15, 2016, the President and the Vice-President and Provost announced the creation of the Steering Committee for the University of Toronto Response to the Truth and Reconciliation Commission, one month following the release of the Final Report of the Truth and Reconciliation Commission of Canada.
 The primary work of the Committee was to “review and recommend priorities concerning the [TRC] of Canada’s Calls to Action that are applicable to the University of Toronto.”
-This resource has been created as a useful quick reference for the U of T Calls to Action.
+The Call to Action (PDF) resource has been created as a useful quick reference for the U of T Calls to Action.
 The Calls to Action are derived from Answering the Call Wecheehetowin: Final Report of the Steering Committee for the University of Toronto Response to the Truth and Reconciliation Commission of Canada.

 Public discourse

 FIFSW faculty members are increasingly speaking out publicly on issues related to diversity and equity.
 Recent examples include (but are not limited to) Associate Professor Tanya Sharpe’s 30@8:30 series, presented by her research centre The CRIB on Instagram Live and Zoom, and Associate Professor Carmen Logie’s new podcast on Stigma.
 Faculty have also been using their voice to speak out in the media, in policy briefings and reports, in the House of Commons, and beyond on issues such as anti-Black racism, blood donor policies that discriminate against men who have sex with men, xenophobia’s role in shaping public perception of the pandemic, ageism, mental health support and homophobia.
-In the past FIFSW has released statements of solidarity in response to global events, which can be viewed here.
+In the past FIFSW has released statements of solidarity in response to global events.

 Resource List